東北大学整形外科学教室

 The Department of Orthopaedic Surgery, School of Medicine was founded in 1942 as the fourth imperial department that specialized in the research of bone and joint disease.
 One of the goals of our department has been to improve the standard of training of young orthopaedic surgeons in the areas of joint surgery, spine surgery and orthopaedics in general.

-The Department of Orthopaedic Surgery, Tohoku University School of Medicine in Sendai, Japan, is inviting two orthopaedic surgeons to our visiting fellowship program: one is for the Kokubun Fellowship Program specialized for spine surgery, and the other is for the Tohoku University Orthopaedic Visiting Fellowship Program specialized for joint surgery (shoulder, hip, and or knee).
 Fellows are exposed to various kinds of surgeries at our University Hospital and affiliated hospitals.
-It is a 3-week program between September 2023 and March 2024, and the schedule will be determined by discussion between the fellows and the host hospitals.
-Fellows may be requested to check-ups for covid-19 due to policies of host hospitals.
-A part of expenses for the traveling fee will be covered up to 300,000 JPY according to our policy.
+It is a 2-week program between September 2024 and March 2025, and the schedule will be determined by discussion between the fellows and the host hospitals.
+A part of expenses for the traveling fee will be covered up to 200,000 JPY according to our policy.
 Please download an application form and send it with Curriculum Vitae, and recommendation letter via e-mail to apply for the fellowship program.
-The due date for the completed forms is March 31st, 2023.
+The due date for the completed forms is March 31st, 2024.

 Toshimi Aizawa MD, PhD